manimino/litebox/README.md

  * If you only need exact-value lookups, [HashIndex](https://github.com/manimino/hashindex/) is faster.
  * Not an entire DB, just the part you probably need.
  * Not thread-safe.

+### Typical performance

+ * Add an object: a few microseconds
+ * Add a million objects: a few seconds
+ * Find 100 matching objects in a set of 1 million: 0.1 milliseconds (~100x faster than linear search).
+ * However, finds that return all / most of your objects will be slower than linear search.
+ * RAM usage will depend on how many indices you have.
+For `float` and `int` indices, it's about 50 bytes per object per index.
+So 10M objects * 2 indices * 50 bytes = 1GB.